ucsb-cs32/s21/_lab/lab03.md

 As with lab02, there are many correct solutions.
 I recommend using a hashmap of statenames to state hospital data.
 You will not be able to fully aggregate the data until you build up your 'rating' class, but get the code to work at this point so you can feel confident about what needs to happen next.

-This first task is very remniscent of lab02 and is meant as an opportunity to practice the same skills.
+This first task is very  reminiscent of lab02 and is meant as an opportunity to practice the same skills.

 Task 2